How to become a DevOps Engineer in 2024

 You can demonstrate your understanding of containerization tools by creating a simple project with frontend and back deployed as two separate containers.
 If you have already developed these components in the previous stages of the roadmap, re-use them to save time.

-Cloud platforms like AWS, Azure, and Google Cloud Platform are some popular cloud providers that allow you to deploy your projects without investing in expensive hardware.
-Many cloud services across these cloud platforms are analogous.
-So, if you are a beginner, start with AWS, as it is the most widely used cloud platform.
+If you are a beginner, start with AWS.
+It is the most widely used cloud platform.
 Once you are comfortable with AWS’s services and key concepts, you can deploy the application created in earlier stages to the AWS.

 Once comfortable launching your infrastructure using the GUI, you should learn about Infrastructure as Code(IaC).
-I recommend using Terraform for IaC as it is cloud-agnostic.
-Terraform allows you to set up and make changes to infrastructure resources by editing a configuration file.
+I recommend using Terraform for IaC as it is cloud-agnostic and popular among software developers and operations teams.
+Terraform allows you to set up and make changes to infrastructure resources by editing a configuration file, resulting in infrastructure automation.

 Step 7: Continuous integration and delivery